kamawinga/lol/README.md

 ## LICENSE

-Kama Bot is licensed under the Apache 2.0 License - see the [LICENSE](./LICENSE) file for details.
+This repo is licensed under the Apache 2.0 License - see the [LICENSE](./LICENSE) file for details.

 ## DISCLAIMER